 Developing Opportunities for Women in the Legal Profession

-The Duane Morris Women's Impact Network for Success is devoted to the success of our women attorneys within the firm and in the industry.
+The Duane Morris Women's Impact Network for Success is devoted to the success of our women attorneys.
 Through various programs, we exchange ideas, foster and expand business contacts and opportunities, and enhance attorney development to fully realize the talent, knowledge and potential of our women attorneys.

 Awards & Accolades